manuelmeister/dm/docs/3-sets-relations-functions/index.md

 [^19]:Note that irreflexive is not the negation of reflexive, i.e., a relation that is not reflexive is not necessarily irreflexive.

-::: info Definition 3.15 Symmetric Relation{#definition-3-15}
+::: definition Definition 3.15 Symmetric Relation{#definition-3-15}
 A relation $ρ$ on a set $A$ is called *symmetric* if

 $$a \operatorname\rho b\ \iff\ b\operatorname\rho a$$